ozkanpakdil/swaggerific/SETTINGS_FEATURES.md

 - [x] Update
   - UI: Settings > Update
   - Behavior: "Check for updates on startup" toggle stores preference.
-"Update channel" selects Stable or Beta for future update checks.
+"Update channel" selects Stable or Beta.
+  - Runtime: When enabled, the app performs a lightweight, privacy‑preserving check on startup against the GitHub Releases API (5s timeout).
+Channel controls whether to query the latest stable release or the releases feed (beta).
+Result is logged and can be surfaced in UI later.
   - Persistence: Preferences keys `ui.update.checkOnStartup` (boolean), `ui.update.channel` ("stable"|"beta").
-  - Applies: On app startup, when enabled, application logs that it would check for updates (no network call yet).
+  - Applies: On app startup via UpdateChecker.

 - [x] About
   - UI: Settings > About